aerius/database-build/common/README.md

 Set of assertion functions.

 ## types
 Set of custom data types.
-Unlike the other modules, this module will be added to the pulic schema.
+Unlike the other modules, this module will be added to the public schema.